 - THERAPEUTIC MASSAGE TECHNICIAN

-- ADVANCE THERAPEUTIC, SPORTS & CLINICAL MASSAGE
+- ADVANCE THERAPEUTIC & CLINICAL MASSAGE

 - DENTAL ASSISTANT

 - PHARMACY TECHNICIAN

-- PATIENT CARE TECHNICIAN

 - PHYSICAL THERAPIST ASSISTANT

-- BIOMEDICAL TECHNOLOGY

 - OCCUPATIONAL THERAPY ASSISTANT

-Full payment must be made in advance of the beginning of classes or tuition, and fee payments may be arranged on weekly or monthly basis.
-Weekly payments are due on Monday; monthly payments are due between the 1st and 15 of the month.
+Full payment must be made in advance of the beginning of classes or tuition, and fee payments may be arranged on a weekly or monthly basis.
+Weekly payments are due on Monday; monthly payments are due between the 1st and 15 of the months.

-There are no additional carrying charges, interest or service charges for installment plans.
+There are no additional carrying charges, interest, or service charges for installment plans.
 This schedule of payments does not apply to Division of Vocational Rehabilitation (DVR) or Pell Grant students.